CDID HomeArmy Knowledge Management Proponent (AKM)

 The Army Knowledge Management Proponent delivers knowledge management capabilities and capacity across DOTMLPF-P domains to meet Army and Joint requirements for the successful planning, integration, and execution of knowledge management throughout the Total Force.

 Why KM is Important

-- -- Effective knowledge management enhances the shared understanding of an organization.
-The command and staff possess a shared understanding of the OE and mission that allows for a synergy of effort between commanders, staffs, and submordinate commands.
+--Effective knowledge management enhances the shared understanding of an organization.
+The command and staff possess a shared understanding of the OE and mission that allows for a synergy of effort between commanders, staffs, and subordinate commands.

-- -- Knowledge management enhances mission command's ability to use mission type orders to promote initiative within the commander's intent.
-If done properly trust is built within the organization, shared understanding is generated, and the people and organization will learn.
+-- Knowledge management facilitates mission command’s ability to use mission type orders that promote initiative within the commander’s intent.
+If done properly trust is built within the organization, shared understanding is generated, and the result is a learning organization.

 Knowledge Management Definition